HOW TO FUND YOUR STUDY ABROAD PROGRAM

 First and foremost, make sure that your Visa allows you to work while studying abroad

-Several countries have regulations regarding if you can study abroad or not or the no of hours you can work abroad
+Several countries have regulations for international students studying in their nation or the no of hours you can work during your study time.

 Here are a few examples